 In the past, Update sets were typically factory sets, in which you got the full set in one purchase.
 This was a popular trend in the 80s, fueled by competition between the three major brands (Topps, Fleer and Donruss).
 For Topps Update, sets were sold in complete form all the way through 1994.
-But in 1995 Topps turned Update into a set that had to built the traditional card collecting way, through opening packs.
+But, in 1995 Topps turned Update into a set that had to built the traditional card collecting way, through opening packs.

 Topps seemed to decide that variations were the way to sell the Update product, which started out as “Traded” and would later become called Updates & Highlights and later just Update.
 That was probably a good move, since the popularity of the factory sets depended entirely on whether there were hot rookie cards that people wanted to chase.
-By turning them into booster pack sets, they could include some inserts and create a chase for the rookies and stars in the set.
+By turning them into pack sets, rather than complete sets, they could include some inserts and create a chase for the rookies and stars in the set.

-Photo variations and other short printed versions of cards in the set.
-Variations are hot with collectors, especially player collectors.
+Photo variations and other short printed cards are hot with collectors, especially player collectors.
 So, even though the Update sets don’t have large base checklists, pulling individual cards is actually more difficult than you would think.
 Now, you don't just chase key rookie cards.
 You now have multiple other cards of those rookies to chase, as well.

 Is Topps Update produced in smaller quantities than the Bowman sets?
 There isn’t any data to show this, but there is definitely a crazy amount of demand for these sets.
 Having short printed (SP) variations, especially ones that are serial numbered, has made the Topps Update set a major favorite every fall.
-The scarcity of the SPs clearly helps to create enthusiasm for the product.
+The scarcity of the SP's clearly helps to create enthusiasm for the product.

 People really do like the photography and design of the Update cards.
 But, what drives the recent Update sales are the pure amount of good players included in the sets.
-Then when you consider the short-printed photo variations and serial numbered parallels, suddenly you can be opening multiple cards of the same player - something that is pretty cool for collectors..
+Then, when you consider the short-printed photo variations and serial numbered parallels, suddenly you can be opening multiple cards of the same player - something that is pretty cool for collectors..

 Let’s take a look at three of the best Topps Update sets in recent memory: 2015, 2017, and 2018 Topps Update.